-Under the fiscal 2022 PSU plan, our NEOs have the opportunity to earn between 0% and 150% payout based on actual achievement of the two goals over a one-year performance period.
-The number of PSUs that are earned based on the achievement of the performance goals (the "Earned PSUs") will vest as follows subject to the NEO's continued employment with the Company through each applicable vesting date: (i) 25% of the Earned PSUs will vest upon the one year anniversary of the applicable vesting commencement date and (ii) the remaining 75% of the Earned PSUs will vest in equal installments quarterly over the next three years.
+In addition to performance requirements, the PSUs are subject to service-based vesting.
+Earned PSUs will vest as follows subject to the NEO's continued employment with the Company through each applicable vesting date: (i) 25% of the Earned PSUs will vest upon the one year anniversary of the applicable vesting commencement date and (ii) the remaining 75% of the Earned PSUs will vest in equal installments quarterly over the next three years.